ma-bio21/pyms/README.md

 most notably the implementation of using mpi4py in loading ANDI files.
 There are other differences though, some bug fixes and added functionality.

-Also a note: in the setup.py there is a requirement for the Pycluster library and it is used in the files found in the ./Peak/List/DPA directory, but installing the library from pip failed on my machine (Linux Mint 18 Sarah with python 2.7.12 installed).
+A note: in the setup.py there is a requirement for the Pycluster library and it is used in the files found in the ./Peak/List/DPA directory, but installing the library from pip failed on my machine (Linux Mint 18 Sarah with python 2.7.12 installed).

-A diff of the two directories list the following files as different:
+A diff of the two directories (from git and from google code) list the following files as different:
 - ./Deconvolution/BillerBiemann/Function.py
 - ./Display/Class.py
 - ./Display/Class.pyc